Rembrandt in 10 Paintings

-We hope that thanks to these five still life paintings, you will fall in love with Francisco de Zurbarán’s works like I did!
+We hope that thanks to these five still-life paintings, you will fall in love with Francisco de Zurbarán’s works as I did!

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!